South African Quick Brief (2026)

 Stay Vigilant

 With rising unemployment and economic pressures, desperate young South Africans are increasingly vulnerable to exploitation.
 Authorities stress the importance of verifying job offers and reporting suspicious activities.
-Legitimate government programs do not require upfront payments, and any demand for cash should be treated as a red flag.
+Legitimate government programmes do not require upfront payments, and any demand for cash should be treated as a red flag.

 If you or someone you know has been affected by these scams, contact your local police station and report the incident immediately.